 - Vitamin A & E present in Giant taro plays an important role in keeping our eyes healthy.

 - The medicinal properties of Giant taro are beneficial for treating insomnia.
-Magnesium contained by taro increases Cortisol and Melatonin compounds in the body which positively effects in improving sleep.
+Magnesium contained by taro increases Cortisol and Melatonin compounds in the body which positively affects in improving sleep.

 - taro contributes to keeping the heart and muscles strong and healthy.

 - Consuming taro can relieve problems like – constipation, ascites etc.

 - Problems like – inflammation, while urinating, gas, sinusitis, stomach worm etc can be relieved by consuming taro.

 - The iron element contained by taro carries oxygen; 20% of which is used by our brain.
 Thus this veggie is beneficial for the growth of the brain.